Shave Cream vs Shave Butter

 Made in USA?

 Yes, Code 3 Shave Butter is 100% made in the USA.

 Code 3 shave butter is not a gel, it creates a lubricated barrier between the razor and your skin.
-If you apply a small amount and activate it with a little bit of water it offers great protection and after your shave rub it in and leave the skin feeling great.
+If you apply a small amount and activate it with a little bit of water and rinses off easily, leaving the skin feeling great.